How to transfer your Qantas Frequent Flyer Points to family members

 How much and how often can I transfer?

-You must send a minimum of 5,000 Qantas Points per transfer.
-You can complete as many transfers as you'd like up to 600,000 points in a 12-month period.
+You must send a minimum of 5,000 Qantas Points per transfer and can complete as many transfers as you'd like up to 600,000 points in a 12-month period.

 Do family transfers stop Qantas Points from expiring?